Did you know that boys are four times more likely to be diagnosed with an autism spectrum disorder than girls?

 Raising a Child With Autism: 7 Tips That Can Help

-Was your child recently diagnosed with autism?
+Now let’s talk about some things that do work.
 Here are a few parenting tips that can help.
 You can also check out this great resource.

 1. Stick to a Schedule